Bernie Guindon: Satan's Choice

 In 1965, Guindon founded the Satan's Choice outlaw biker club in Toronto by merging his Phantom Riders of Oshawa with three other outlaw biker clubs based in what is now Cambridge, Mississauga, and Toronto.
 The other clubs were the Canadian Lancers of Scarborough (modern Toronto), the Wild Ones of Port Credit (modern Mississauga) and Throttle Twisters of Preston (modern Cambridge).
 Guindon chose the name Satan's Choice and adopted the patch of the disbanded club because he knew it would enrage the Black Diamond Riders.
-Guindon had read a newspaper article whom Barnes had listed Satan's Choice as one of the clubs whom he had forced to disband, which inspired him to choose the name.
+Guindon had read a newspaper article where Barnes had listed Satan's Choice as one of the clubs which he had forced to disband, which inspired him to choose the name.
 Guindon asked and received permission from Norris to use the name and patch of Satan's Choice.
 With four chapters, Satan's Choice became the largest outlaw biker club in Canada, and Guindon became the president of the new club.

 With his numerical superiority, Guindon humiliated the Black Diamond Riders by forcing them to retreat from fights that they knew they would lose.
-To humiliate Barnes, Guindon rode up to clubhouse of the Black Diamond Riders with his followers.
+To humiliate Barnes, Guindon rode up to the clubhouse of the Black Diamond Riders with his followers.
 Guindon challenged Barnes and his followers to come out and fight them, causing his prestige to rise and theirs to dwindle when they did not.
 Guindon followed up his triumph by dictating terms to the Black Diamond Riders, ordering them to stop attacking other clubs and to stick to their territory in Toronto, whose borders were defined by him.
 The humiliation caused the Black Diamond Riders to lose face and by 1968, what had once been the largest outlaw biker club in Toronto had declined to only 15 members.

 The American journalist Mick Lowe described Guindon in the 1960s as: "He was widely respected for his self-discipline, and his athleticism, but was admired in other ways, too.
 The Choice founder combined courage and a quick intelligence and a keen sense of diplomacy.
 Bernie always seemed to know how to get things down without ever appearing manipulative.
 He was a dreamer who would prove time and again his ability to act on and achieve his visions.
 The young Oshawa biker radiated energy and self-confidence.
 To be around Bernie Guindon was to feel utterly and irrepressibly alive, living for the moment and yet moving towards some grand and glorious future".
 For many of the young people in the 1960s, Guindon was a folk hero.